jyoung4242/particle-2/readme.md

 null or function - by default null,but you can pass a function to this options object.
 This function will run immediately before a particle is destroyed.

-#### numParticles

-number - value that caps the amount of particles that can be emitted by this emitter

-#### parentElement

-String - The parentElement Attribute passed as a member of the options object during addEmitter method of a particle system.
-Is a string identifier for the id of the div element assigned to the particle system.

-All emitters and particles become children of the domParent

 #### particleOptions

 Object - You must pass the particleOptions object that defines all the parameters of the particles to the emitter, and this is used during the particle creation methods for the emitter

-#### region

-String - if you are using a circle or rectangle shape for your emitter, the region string will either need to be "area" or "edge" and this will determine if your emitter will use the entire area of the emitter, or just emit particles on the edge of the shape

-#### zindex

-number - CSS z index so you can control what layer your dom elements are on

-#### loop

-Boolean value, if loop is true, the emitter will continue producting particles , if false, it will be a one-shot type behavior, and the emitter will run until the number of particles specified in the object has been reached

-#### burstCount

-number - controls how many particles are fired during an emission

 #### Methods